-Do those glossy, mass-produced Valentine's Day cards lining the shelves of grocery stores rub you the wrong way?
-Minimize waste and cost this year by encouraging your child to make her own friendly greeting cards.
+These homemade Valentine's Day cards offer a heartfelt greeting for a special friend.
+Our homemade Valentine's Day cards feature hearts and a funny message!
+Minimize waste and cost this year by encouraging your child to make her own homemade Valentine's Day cards.
 The card-making process will boost her fine motor skills, and you'll love seeing the sense of accomplishment that will comes about after she finishes her own creative, personalized cards.

 What You Need:

 - Sheets of colored construction paper (one for each child in the class)